Reviewing the processes and responsibilities that support the submission of research proposals.

 - Improve the administrative quality of proposals.

-For more information, you can contact Shaun Power, Research Services Manager, Faculty of Engineering.
+For more information, you can contact Shaun Powers, Research Services Manager.